 - Fellow of Chartered Accountants Australia and New Zealand

-- Member of Australian Restructuring Insolvency and Turnaround Association
+- Fellow of Australian Restructuring Insolvency and Turnaround Association

 - Registered Trustee in Bankruptcy

 - Liquidator (Supreme and Federal Courts)

 Murdoch has worked in the insolvency industry since 1989.
 He holds degrees in Law and ran his own legal practice for many years.
 He brings the wisdom of years to any engagement and is known for providing sound and practical advice to resolve difficult financial problems.